 HOW THE CERTIFICATE IS DELIVERED

 The Integrated Certificate is taken over two years through supported distance learning.
+You can complete the course quicker if you choose.
 Features of distance learning include:

 Complementary Medical Association (CMA)